shashwatah/jot/UPDATES.md

 ### ***Disclaimer:***

+- The project is not open to contributions at the moment.
 - Above mentioned lists will be subject to frequent change.
 Items here will eventually also be maintained as issues on a project board.
 This file may or may not exist in the future.
 - Some of the ideas have been taken from the comment section of my ***HackerNews*** [***post***](https://news.ycombinator.com/item?id=32962524) about Jot.
 - Bugs have not been included as yet.
-- This project might eventually be open to contributions.

-templates
-bat